 Apps includes an additional entry granting modify control to group 568 (Apps).

 To add encryption to a dataset, scroll down to Encryption Options and select the inherit checkbox to clear the checkmark.
-If the parent dataset is unencrypted and you want to encrypt the dataset, clear the checkmark to show the Encryption option.
-If the parent dataset is encrypted and you want to change the type, clearing the checkmark shows the other encryption options.
-To keep the dataset encryption settings from the parent, leave inherited checkmarked.
+If the parent dataset is unencrypted and you want to encrypt the dataset, deselect Inherit (non-encrypted) to show the Encryption option.
+If the parent dataset is encrypted and you want to change the type, deselect Inherit (encrypted) to configure encryption options.
+To keep the dataset encryption settings from the parent, leave inherit selected.

 Decide if you want to use the default key type encryption and if you want to let the system generate the encryption key.
-To use key encryption and your key, clear the Generate key checkbox to display the Key field.
-Enter your key in this field.
+To use key encryption and an existing key, deselect Generate Key to display the Key field.
+Enter the existing key in this field.

-To change to passphrase encryption, click the down arrow and select Passphrase from the Encryption Type dropdown.
+To change to passphrase encryption, select Passphrase from the Encryption Type dropdown.

 The passphrase must be longer than 8 and less than 512 characters.